prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 Any code that must break a guideline should be called out, addressed, and either documented for cases which make sense to break a guideline, or have an associated tech debt ticket created in cases where breaking a guideline is required to quickly remediate a critical issue that following a guideline would delay. *An example of this might be a critical bug that needs to be out ASAP.
 Maybe a fix was written and through existing automated tests + some manual testing + developer intuition it is determined that this fix works and won't make the problem worse.
 In this case it is pragmatic to get this fix out even if it ignores the guideline for testing to prove a fix.*

+[UA: Domain Driven Design - Bounded Contexts](./learning.md#bounded-contexts) You should not reach into the database for another service.
+Other services should also not reach into Hub's db. *As of Feb 3 2023, the other databases are the Enrollments db (postgres) and the Prendaworld db (mongo).*

 ## Conventions
 Sometimes guidance that provides more specificity than a guideline needs to exist.